pBeani/contagious/README.md

 # Contagious
 Contagious is a game made with Unity, built for a school project on CG class.

-Your main goal is to survive the subway ride and keep your job.
+Your goal is to survive the subway ride and keep your job.